 - Documentary films about local neighborhoods ( Example: Black Georgetown Remembered documentary)

-Please visit our Appointments/Contacts/Hours page (preferred) or call 202-727-2272 to make an appointment to view archival collections.
-Materials will be delivered, by appointment, to the Library of Congress Newspaper & Current Periodicals Reading Room.
+Please call 202-727-2272 to make an appointment to view archival collections.
+Materials will be delivered to our interim location.

 Photo collections in Washingtoniana include the D.C.
 Historical Image Collection, the Star Collection, and the D.C.
 Community Archives.

 Neighborhood Strengths for Images: